Winter (Meyer novel): Plot

 Once on RM9, Cinder, Thorne, Iko, and Wolf take refuge with Maha, Wolf's mother.
 They break into a control room and Cinder hacks to display her video proclaiming herself to be Princess Selene and asking for the people to become her army.
 Levana finds her and sends her guards and thaumaturges to RM9.
 In the confrontation, Cinder gives herself up, Wolf is taken, and Maha is murdered by Aimery for having housed them.

 Jacin finds out he is in trouble for not killing Winter.
-He tells Cress it's time to leave, and they maneuver through train tunnels.
+He tells Cress it is time to leave, and they maneuver through train tunnels.
 Scarlet and Winter go to find the wolf-like mutations of human soldiers in an attempt to convince them to join Cinder's army.

 During Cinder's trial, Cinder announces that she is Princess Selene, and Levana is a traitor to the crown for trying to murder her as a baby.
 During the ensuing battle, Cinder dives off the tower into the lake.
-Her systems are damaged and she almost drowns, but is saved by Thorne and Jacin.
-Levana, in a bid to quell the uprising from the disastrous trail, announces Cinder is dead with a fake body to prove it.
+Her systems are damaged and she almost drowns but is saved by Thorne and Jacin.
+Levana, in a bid to quell the uprising from the disastrous trial, announces Cinder is dead with a fake body to prove it.

 Scarlet and Winter find the wolf soldiers.
 The soldiers decide to join them and go topside to find supporters to rally.
 Once arriving in a lumber sector, an old crone, who is Levana in disguise, offers Winter a sour-apple petite, Winter's favorite candy.
-However, the petite is laced with a serious plague called "letumosis" and Winter faints.
+However, the petite is laced with a strain of the letumosis plague, and Winter faints.
 Scarlet and several of the soldiers are also infected.
 Winter is put into a suspension tank.
-During Levana's coronation, Cinder, Jacin and Iko break into the labs, steal the letumosis cure, and grabs Winter out of suspension.
+During Levana's coronation, Cinder, Jacin and Iko break into the labs, steal the letumosis cure, and grab Winter out of suspension.

 Cinder starts a revolution.
 Cress opens the gates and a mob storms the palace.
 Levana has just been crowned empress when Wolf attacks her and Cinder's message distracts everyone.
 Cinder finds Levana in the throne room, with Thorne tied up by the balcony.
 Levana demands Cinder relinquish all claims to the throne or she kills Thorne.
 Still being controlled by Levana, Thorne stabs Cress in the stomach and Cinder in the thigh.
 Levana feigns penance, then stabs Cinder in the chest, who in turn shoots her.
 Levana dies, while Cinder survives due to being a cyborg.

 Wolf and Scarlet reaffirm their feelings for each other.
 Thorne and Cress officially become a couple.
 Jacin kisses a recovering Winter awake.
 Cinder agrees to sign the Treaty of Bremen with Earth and is crowned Queen of Luna.